-Undervoltage lock-out should be ensured no anomalous operation occurs before the device's minimum input voltage of UVLOTHRESHOLD which is 2V minimum, 2.25V typical, and 2.5V maximum had been achieved.
+Undervoltage lockout ensures no anomalous operation occurs before the device's minimum input voltage of UVLOTHRESHOLD, which is 2V minimum, 2.25V typical, and 2.5V maximum, has been achieved.
 Prior to reaching this voltage, the output switch (power MOSFET) is OFF and no circuit functions, such as FAULT/ or ENABLE, are considered to be valid or operative.